jumezurike/AfaPrincipleSixteen/README.md

 ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/afa-ifa.png "AI Bot simulation")

+# Clarity of purpose

-Lets go through through the mechanical translation of the SAMPLE CASTE show earlier:
+Lets go through through the mechanical translation of the SAMPLE CASTE shown earlier:

 You will concatenate the open sets from right to left.
 You will have to get the corresponding numbers of each string following binary 4 bit-wise.